Axial compressor: Description

-Axial compressors consist of rotating and stationary components.
-A shaft drives a central drum which is retained by bearings inside of a stationary tubular casing.
-Between the drum and the casing are rows of airfoils, each row connected to either the drum or the casing in an alternating manner.
-A pair of one row of rotating airfoils and the next row of stationary airfoils is called a stage.
-The rotating airfoils, also known as blades or rotors, accelerate the fluid in both the axial and circumferential directions.
-The stationary airfoils, also known as vanes or stators, convert the increased kinetic energy into static pressure through diffusion and redirect the flow direction of the fluid to prepare it for the rotor blades of the next stage.
-The cross-sectional area between rotor drum and casing is reduced in the flow direction to maintain an optimum Mach number axial velocity as the fluid is compressed.
+Axial compressors consist of alternating rows of rotating and stationary airfoils.
+The rotating airfoils, or rotors, are mounted on a rotating drum, which is driven by a central shaft.
+The stationary airfoils, known as vanes or stators, are mounted to a tubular casing.
+One row of rotors and one row of stators together form a stage.
+The rotors impart kinetic energy to the working fluid, increasing its velocity in the axial and circumferential directions.
+The stators convert the increased kinetic energy into static pressure through diffusion and redirect the flow direction of the fluid to prepare it for the rotor blades of the next stage.
+The area between the rotor drum and casing decreases along the flow direction to maintain an optimum Mach number as the fluid is compressed.